jerrykal/obsidian-link-casing/README.md

 `<Vault>/.obsidian/plugins/obsidian-link-casing/`

 Reload Obsidian and enable the plugin in Settings → Community plugins.
+Open the plugin's settings to toggle "Lowercase only first letter for \\l" if desired.

 ## Compatibility